Anatomical terminology: Regions

-In terms of anatomy, the body is divided into regions.
 In the front, the trunk is referred to as the "thorax" and "abdomen".
 The back as a general area is the dorsum or dorsal area, and the lower back is the lumbus or lumbar region.
 The shoulder blades are the scapular area and the breastbone is the sternal region.
-The abdominal area is the region between the chest and the pelvis.
+The abdominal region is the area between the chest and the pelvis.
 The breast is also called the mammary region, the armpit as the axilla and axillary, and the navel as the umbilicus and umbilical.
 The pelvis is the lower torso, between the abdomen and the thighs.
 The groin, where the thigh joins the trunk, are the inguen and inguinal area.

 The entire arm is referred to as the brachium and brachial, the front of the elbow as the antecubitis and antecubital, the back of the elbow as the olecranon or olecranal, the forearm as the antebrachium and antebrachial, the wrist as the carpus and carpal area, the hand as the manus and manual, the palm as the palma and palmar, the thumb as the pollex, and the fingers as the digits, phalanges, and phalangeal.
 The buttocks are the gluteus or gluteal region and the pubic area is the pubis.

 Anatomists divide the lower limb into the thigh (the part of the limb between the hip and the knee) and the leg (which refers only to the area of the limb between the knee and the ankle).
 The thigh is the femur and the femoral region.
 The kneecap is the patella and patellar while the back of the knee is the popliteus and popliteal area.
 The leg (between the knee and the ankle) is the crus and crural area, the lateral aspect of the leg is the peroneal area, and the calf is the sura and sural region.
 The ankle is the tarsus and tarsal, and the heel is the calcaneus or calcaneal.
 The foot is the pes and pedal region, and the sole of the foot is the planta and plantar.
 As with the fingers, the toes are also called the digits, phalanges, and phalangeal area.
 The big toe is referred to as the hallux.